connectsandy82/T20-Cricket-2022-Data-Analytics/README.md

 - **Data Handling**: Facilitated easy data handling and analysis.
 - **Save Data**: Saved the CSV file for the next step.

+    - ## Jupyter Notebook Analysis:

+      Data cleaning, exploratory data analysis (EDA), and transformation were performed using Python in Jupyter Notebook.
+The notebook's objectives are to analyze the data and present data-driven insights.

+      ### Steps in the Jupyter Notebook:

+       1. **Data Import and Data Exploration:**
+          - Importing data from various sources.
+          - Initial exploration to understand data structure and content.

+       2. **Data Cleaning:**
+          - Handling missing values.
+          - Correcting data types.
+          - Removing duplicates and irrelevant data.

+       3. **Data Transformation:**
+          - Creating new features.
+          - Normalizing and scaling data.
+          - Preparing data for analysis and visualization.

+          You can find the detailed Jupyter Notebook [here](https://rb.gy/0manv0).

 ### 4️⃣ Analyzing Data with Power BI
 - **Import CSV**: Imported the CSV file into Power BI for in-depth analysis.
 - **Data Exploration**: Explored data with Power BI’s visualization tools to uncover trends and insights.